 Our Verdict

-Triumph Meals of Victory cat food is made up of four recipes which each receive the Cat Food Advisor rating, 5 stars
+Triumph Meals of Victory wet product range is made up of four recipes which each receive the Cat Food Advisor rating, 5 stars.

 This range provides high levels of protein derived from animal protein.
 Each recipe is low in carbohydrate and rich in fat and moisture.
 Vitamins and minerals have been added too, so this food is a good diet option.